benpate/derp/README.md

 The derp package uses plugins to report errors to an external source.
 Plugins can send the error to the error console, to a database, an external service, or anywhere else you desire.

 Plugins should be configured once, on a system-wide basis, when your application starts up.
-If you don't set up any
+If you don't set up any plugins, then the default setting is to report errors to the system console.

 ```go
 import "github.com/benpate/derp/plugins/mongodb"